 population dynamics, migration policies and dynamics, social and demographic behaviour, gender studies, welfare, social integration, research, innovation and training policies, teaching and public communication of science, globalization, social informatics and social computing, and electronic health care.

 To provide tools and cognitive methods for applying research results in a broad socio-economic context.

-In its research activity, the Institute can draw on numerous national and international partnerships, also in the form of conventions and consortia with Italian and foreign universities and bodies, as well as in policy and research networks (OECD, EU, UNESCO, European Science Foundation).
+In its research activity, the Institute can draw on numerous national and international partnerships, also in the form of conventions and consortia with Italian and foreign universities and bodies, as well as in policy and research networks (OECD, EU, UNESCO).
 The Institute is currently party to a number of contracts and benefits from funding from the European Commission, public agencies and local authorities, as well as from private corporations and bodies.

 The Institute also carries out significant research activities in projects set up by other departments (ICT, Medicine).

 In addition to the permanent group of researchers and technologists, technical and administrative staff, IRPPS also hosts researchers and experts from other research bodies and Italian and international organizations on fixed-term agreements for specific projects.

 The Institute also employs project workers through research grants, study grants and ad hoc work contracts.